pgxn/rfcs/text/0000-release-meta-spec-v2.md

     the uploaded file (if it doesn't have the directory prefix, for example, or is uploaded in some other archive format than zip).

-4. PGXN Manager copies the `META.json` file, constructs the payload for signing, signs with its private key, then adds the `release` object to the copied `META.json` file.
+4. PGXN Manager copies the `META.json` file out of the archive file, constructs the payload for signing, signs with its private key, then adds the `release` object to the copied `META.json` file.

 5. PGXN Manager publishes the distribution archive and the `META.json` file to the root registry, along with an additional file that lists all the